Adolio/Syrinx-Sound-Manager/README.md

 ## ▶️ Try it!

-Go to the [demo](./demo/) folder, configure the project & run it or if you get the latest [release](https://github.com/Adolio/AS3-Sound-Manager/releases), the demo binary should by available in the archive.
+Go to the [demo](./demo/) folder, configure the project & run it or if you get the latest [release](https://github.com/Adolio/AS3-Sound-Manager/releases), the demo binary should be available in the archive.

 ## 📄 Full features